BananaJoh/cberry28endoscope/README.md

 * Exit on error (combine with autostart loop script below for use with defective USB camera cables)

 ## Additional Information
-* To build, just use the `make` command
 * Dependencies:
+  * OpenCV 4 (tested with package extra/opencv 4.3.0-4 on Arch Linux ARM https://archlinuxarm.org/)
   * bcm2835 library http://www.airspayce.com/mikem/bcm2835/ (tested with version 1.52)
   * tft.*, ST7789.* and bmp.* files are taken from C-Berry28 software package (see p.
-12 of the linked datasheet below)
+12 of the datasheet linked below)
+* To build, just use the `make` command
 * Scaled image is converted to bitmap format for the display framebuffer
 * 640x480 capture resolution is a tradeoff between framerate and image quality (Raspberry Pi 2B used)
 * Backlight PWM value is set to 200 (max.
 255)